junxit/us-congress-bills-111/metadata.md

 - 2009-12-09 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 944). (text: CR 12/07/2009 H13534)
 - 2009-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 944).(text: CR 12/07/2009 H13534)
+- 2009-12-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.